brandcrz88/RGB-Mixer/README.md

 The process of testing the design on an FPGA consists of:

-- Synthesis.

-- Mappinng.

-- Place and route.

-- Bitstream.

-- Programing.
+- Design: The first step is to write the design's functionality using HDL.

+- Synthesis: The HDL is converted into a gate-level representation by a synthesis tool such as open source `Yosys`.

+- Mapping: The logic gates and flip-flops can be placed into the FPGA's specific blocks and routing resources.

+- Place and route: The mapped design is physically placed into the FPGA's chip space and creates the interconnections.

+- Bitstream: It generates a bitstream file that contains the configuration data that is loaded into the FPGA, which sets the internal circuit.

+- Programming: The bitstream is loaded into the FPGA, more often through a USB or JTAG interface.

 The "fpga" directory contains its own Makefile that automates the synthesis process to program the design on an icebreaker FPGA.

 ## License

-This project is part of the Zero to ASIC Course.
+This project is part of the Zero to ASIC Course and licensed by